The Resorts in Fiji Where You Can Plant Coral and Save the Ocean

 - Plantation Island Resort on Expedia

-6. Tokoriki Island Resort
+7. Tokoriki Island Resort (Mamanuca Islands)

-A member of the Mamanuca Environment Society (MES), Tokoriki Island Resort, is involved with turtle and coral conservation, education and water quality monitoring.
-The adult-only resort in the Mamanuca Islands most famously created the Tokoriki Giant Clam Regeneration more than 20 years ago with the Ministry of Fisheries which brought tridacna gigas clams (a critically endangered species) back to Fiji’s reefs.
-Now, Tokoriki has one of the largest collections of mature tridacna gigas clams in Fiji, which resort guests can dive to.
+The adults-only resort in the Mamanuca Islands most famously created the Tokoriki Giant Clam Regeneration more than 20 years ago with the Ministry of Fisheries, which brought tridacna gigas clams (a critically endangered species) back to Fiji’s reefs.

 - Tokoriki Island Resort on Booking.com